getodk/aggregate/cloud-config/azure/README.md

   Select `HTTP`, `HTTPS`, and `SSH` in the `Select inbound ports` field.

-- Review the Network configuration.
+- Review the Disks

-  Click on the `Networking` tab.
+  Click on `Next: Disks >`.

-  Click on the `Create new` link under the `Public IP` field dropdown, give it a name, and click `OK`.
+  Click on the `Create and attach a new disk` link.

+  Choose the disk type according to your budget and deployment requirements.
+Premium SSD disks are mor expensive than Standard HDDs.

+  Choose a size for your data disk.

+  A minimum setup would involve having 30 GiB of storage, although you should review your requirements and adjust the value of the `Size (GiB)` field according to your specific needs.

-- Review the Guest Config settings.
+- Review the advanced settings.

-  Click on the `Guest Config` tab.
+  Click on the `Advanced` tab (at the top tabs row).

-  Copy the contents of [Aggregate Cloud Config stack for Azure](https://raw.githubusercontent.com/opendatakit/aggregate/master/cloud-config/azure/cloud-config.yml) into the `Ckoud init` text box.
+  Copy the contents of [Aggregate Cloud Config stack for Azure](https://raw.githubusercontent.com/opendatakit/aggregate/master/cloud-config/azure/cloud-config.yml) into the `Cloud init` text box.

 - Review the tags.

-  Click on the `Tags` tab.
+  Click on `Next: Tags >`.

   Add a tag with the `aggregate.hostname` name, and write the DNS domain name you want to use as the value.

 - Launch the VM

-  Click on the `Review + Launch` tab.
+  Click on `Next: Review + create >`.

-  Click on `Launch`.
+  Click on `Create`.

 ## Set up your domain

 1. Take note of the public IP address of your VM (e.g., 12.34.56.79) and set a *DNS A record* pointing to it.

   You can get your instance's IP address on the [Azure Virtual Machines Dashboard](https://portal.azure.com/?l=en.en-us#blade/HubsExtension/Resources/resourceType/Microsoft.Compute%2FVirtualMachines).
-After clicking on the VM from the list, check the value of the `Public IP address` field.
+After clicking on the VM from the list, check the value of the `Public IP address` field in the overview section.

 	* If you own a domain, check your domain registrar's instructions.
 	* If you don't own a domain, we recommend using [FreeDNS](https://freedns.afraid.org) to get a free sub-domain.